What is Acrystal and how do you process it?

 Acrystal Decor 5:1 5 parts powder, 1 part liquid

-• Weigh the appropriate amount of liquid into a mixing cup.
+• Weigh the correct amount of liquid in a mixing cup.

 • Add Acrystal retarder/Acrystal pigments to the liquid and mix well (optional).

-• Add the appropriate amount of powder to the mixing cup.
+• Add the correct amount of powder to the mixing cup.

 • Mix the components well for about 30 seconds with the Arystal mixer.

 • Let the mixture stand for a moment so that air bubbles can escape.
-Tapping against the mold can also help.
+Tapping the mould can also help.

-• The Acrystal is now ready to pour into the mold, processing time (without retardant) is 8-10 minutes at 17-20°C.
+• The Acrystal is now ready to pour into the mould, processing time (without retardant) is 8-10 minutes at 17-20°C.

 After about 30 minutes of curing, you can release the piece from the mould.
-Do leave this for a few days so that the Acrystal can come to proper strength.
+Leave this for a few days so that the acrylic can gain strength.

-To be able to place your piece of work outdoors or protect it from moisture, like a coaster, you can post-treat it with Acrystal sealer.
-The sealer makes the casting resistant to moisture.
+If you want to place your workpiece outside or protect it against moisture, such as with a coaster, you can treat it with Acrystal sealer.
+The sealer makes the casting moisture resistant.

 More information about Acrystal?

-Still have questions about Acrystal or want to share a creation with us?
-Feel free to contact one of our specialists.
-We will be happy to advise you to make your project a success.
-Send us a WhatsApp message, send an email to support@polyestershoppen.com or call +31 85 022 0090 for free advice without obligation.
+Do you have any questions about Acrystal or would you like to share your creation with us?
+Please feel free to contact one of our specialists.
+We are happy to advise you to make your project a success.
+Send us a WhatsApp message, email support@polyestershoppen.com or call +31 85 022 0090 for free, no-obligation advice.

 Do you have a question?